ProgSoc/Constitution/CONSTITUTION.md

 - 5.5.5 Computer Systems Officer.
 The Society Computer Systems Officer will co-ordinate administration of all of the computer related resources available for use by the Society.

+### 5.6 Security

+All members holding keys to the Programmers' Society room and any rooms leading to same, shall make all reasonable efforts to maintain the security of those rooms.

 ## 6. FINANCE

+### 6.1 Financial Year

-- 6.1 The Financial Year shall commence on the first day of January.
+The Financial Year shall commence on the first day of January.

+### 6.2 Trustees

-- 6.2 The President, Vice-President, Secretary and Treasurer of the Society for the time being shall be "ex officio" Trustees of the Society and the property of the Society shall be deemed to be vested in them in trust for the members of the Society, and they shall deal with the property of the Society as directed from time to time by the Executive Committee.
+The President, Vice-President, Secretary and Treasurer of the Society for the time being shall be "ex officio" Trustees of the Society and the property of the Society shall be deemed to be vested in them in trust for the members of the Society, and they shall deal with the property of the Society as directed from time to time by the Executive Committee.
 Any action, suit or other proceeding may be taken or brought on behalf of the Society by and in the name of the Trustees.
 The Trustees, or any two of them, are hereby empowered to sign, seal and otherwise execute and complete all debentures, securities, leases and other documents required to be executed, to effectuate any dealings with the Society's property or any transaction in connection with the Society's affairs which have been authorised by the Executive Committee.

+### 6.3 Bank Account

-- 6.3 The Trustees shall open and maintain a bank account in the name of and on behalf of the Society.
+The Trustees shall open and maintain a bank account in the name of and on behalf of the Society.

+### 6.4 Withdrawals and Account Signatories

-- 6.4 Monies shall not be drawn except by cheque or orders signed by two trustees or by the Secretary for the time being of the Union who may act as sole signatory on all accounts.
+Monies shall not be drawn except by cheque or orders signed by two trustees or by the Secretary for the time being of the Union who may act as sole signatory on all accounts.

+### 6.5 Auditor

-- 6.5 The Auditor shall be appointed by the Executive Committee.
+The Auditor shall be appointed by the Executive Committee.

+### 6.6 Annual Audit

-- 6.6 The Auditor will conduct an audit of the Society's accounts and balance sheet for the financial year preceding the Annual General Meeting, and furnish a report thereon, as an addendum to the Treasurer's report to the Annual General Meeting.
+The Auditor will conduct an audit of the Society's accounts and balance sheet for the financial year preceding the Annual General Meeting, and furnish a report thereon, as an addendum to the Treasurer's report to the Annual General Meeting.

 ## 7. ANNUAL GENERAL MEETINGS

+### 7.1 Appointment of Chairperson

-- 7.1 In the absence of both the President and the Vice-President, the Committee members present shall appoint a chairperson for that meeting.
+In the absence of both the President and the Vice-President, the Committee members present shall appoint a chairperson for that meeting.

 ### 7.2 Annual General Meetings